Applying for a Research Degree

 This information will help you with the application process to become a research student.

 The admission points for research degree applicants are October and February of each academic session.
-Please note that the application deadline for October 2013 entry has now passed.
+Please note that the application deadline for February 2016 entry has now passed.
+If you select the October option on either application or submission, the system will default your application to 1 February 2017 entry.
 The next entry points are:

 Doctorate Routes Available

 Full time research

 Normally 12 months full-time or 24 months part-time

 Normally 36 months full-time or 60 months part-time